-Keloids are dense, thick nodules, typically found at areas of previously injured skin (burns, cuts), or they may arise spontaneously on normal skin.
-They may be single or multiple.
-Over weeks to months, these nodules can become painful, tender, itchy, and grow to become very large, up to 30 cm.
-They can be unsightly, and patients often seek removal.
+Keloids are dense, thick nodules (solid, raised bumps that are firm to the touch) or plaques (raised or bumpy areas larger than a thumbnail) typically found at areas of previously injured skin (such as burns, cuts, and piercings), or they may arise spontaneously on healthy skin.
+Over weeks to months, keloids can become painful, tender, and itchy, and they can grow to become very large, up to 30 cm.
+They can be cosmetically bothersome, and people with keloids often seek removal.

 Who's At Risk?

-Keloids can appear in people of every race and ethnicity.
-Keloids can affect any person at any age.
+- Keloids can appear in people of every race / ethnicity.

 Signs & Symptoms

-Keloids are usually seen on the neck, ear lobes, legs or arms, and on the upper trunk, especially the chest.
-They frequently follow the lines of injury.
-Spontaneous keloids are common on the middle of the chest.
+Keloids are usually seen on the neck, ear lobes, legs, arms, and on the upper trunk, especially the chest.
+They frequently occur where there was a previous injury.
+Keloids that appear spontaneously on healthy skin are common on the middle of the chest.

-- Keloids are smooth and shiny, firm to the touch, red or skin-colored nodules with regular or irregular ridges.
+- Keloids are smooth and shiny, firm to the touch, and have regular or irregular ridges.

-- Keloids may develop projections that extend beyond the area of injury.
+- Keloids may grow beyond the original area of injury.

-Keloids are extremely difficult to treat, but your doctor may try the following:
+Keloids are difficult to treat, but your child’s health professional may try the following:

-- There has been some success in treating small earlobe keloids with pressure or use of “clip-on” earrings.
+- There has been some success in treating small earlobe keloids with pressure or “clip-on” earrings.

-- Inflamed keloids often respond to steroid injections near the site.
-There is a risk of thinning of the skin (atrophy) with steroid injections.
+- Keloids often respond to steroid injections into the keloid.
+There is a risk of skin lightening (hypopigmentation) with steroid injections.

 Alternative therapies include:

-- Laser therapy with a pulsed dye laser to actively expanding lesions.
+- Laser therapy with a pulsed-dye laser for lesions that are actively growing / enlarging.

-See your child’s doctor for medical evaluation if keloids become bothersome or symptomatic.
+Seek medical evaluation if your child’s keloids become bothersome or symptomatic (eg, itchy or painful).